-Presenting oneself as a layperson seems to be strongly connected to the passive attitude most residents take on when talking about the development of high speed internet.
-The development of faster internet is often described as an inevitable development and one for which there is no way around.
-Times are changing so when thinking about the future most respondents come to the conclusion that the internet will also have to become faster.
-Yet, they do not seem to feel responsible or to play an active role in this change, as it will inevitably happen.
+Presenting oneself as a layperson seems to be strongly connected to the passive attitude most residents take on when talking about the development of high-speed Internet.
+The development of faster Internet is often described as an inevitable development.
+Times are changing, so when thinking about the future, most respondents come to the conclusion that the Internet will have to become faster, yet they do not seem to feel responsible for or to play an active role in this change, because it will inevitably happen.
 When the subject of financing comes up, this becomes even more explicit.
-Financing this kind of projects is seen as the responsibility of governments and larger companies, but not of the residents themselves.
+Financing this kind of project is seen as the responsibility of governments and larger companies, but not of the residents themselves.

 The fact that there is also a lack of confidence in the government complicates the matter.
-The feeling that governments talk and promise but rarely turn their promises into action is expressed rather frequently.
-So on the one hand responsibility is shifted towards the government, but at the same time there is a certain lack of confidence in the government.
+The feeling that governments talk and promise but rarely turn their promises into action is expressed frequently.
+On the one hand, responsibility is shifted towards the government, but at the same time, there is a certain lack of confidence in the government.

-These findings are of crucial importance when determining what tone of voice local governments should use in their communication strategy when talking about the introduction of high speed internet in remote rural areas.
-First of all it seems to be important to focus on the practical applications of high speed internet.
-Talking about its technical aspects might discourage people to get involved, as most of them present themselves as persons with a limited technical background.
-Instead, sketching how farmers cannot escape the requirement of high speed internet for their milking machines or how elderly people will need it for making use of home care will help to make the abstract concept of high speed internet come to life.
-It appears to be important to stress that this will play a role in the nearby future and that the support of residents is actually necessary in order to make it work.
+These findings are of crucial importance when determining what tone of voice local governments should use in their communication strategies when talking about the introduction of high-speed Internet in remote rural areas.
+First of all, it seems important to focus on the practical applications of high-speed Internet.
+Talking about its technical aspects might discourage people from getting involved, because most respondents presented themselves as having limited technical backgrounds.
+Instead, illustrating how farmers cannot escape the requirement of high-speed Internet for their milking machines or how elderly people will need it for making use of home care will help to make the abstract concept of high-speed Internet come to life.
+It appears to be important to stress that this will play a role in the near future and that the support of residents is actually necessary in order to make it work.

-Besides talking about practical applications in communication towards residents, the advice based on the research findings is not to talk about internet as a necessity.
-Although governments and a small group of supporters do feel a faster internet connection is a necessity, this appears not to be the case for the majority of the residents.
-When using terms like necessity or urgency in communication towards these residents this probably will not have the desired impact as it does not resound in their everyday conversation (Van Woerkum & Aarts, 2008).
+Besides talking about practical applications in communication with residents, the advice based on the research findings is not to talk about Internet as a necessity.
+Although governments and a small group of supporters do feel a faster Internet connection is a necessity, this appears not to be the case for the majority of the residents.
+When using terms like ‘necessity’ or ‘urgency’ in communication with these residents, this probably will not have the desired impact because it does not resound in their everyday conversation (Van Woerkum & Aarts, 2008).

 References

-Aarts, M.N.C. & H.F.M. te Molder (1998).
-Over natuur gesproken.
-Een discours-analytische studie van een debat.
-Den Haag: Rathenau Instituut.
+Aarts, M.N.C. & Te Molder, H.F.M.
+(1998), Over natuur gesproken.
+Een discours-analytische studie van een debat, Rathenau Instituut, Den Haag.

-Boje, D. M., & Whetten, D. A. (1981), “Effects of organizational strategies and contextual constraints on centrality and attributions of influence in interorganizational networks”, Administrative Science Quarterly, pp. 378-395 Bouwman, Laura I., Hedwig Te Molder, Maria M. Koelen, and Cees M.J.
-Van Woerkum.
-"I Eat Healthfully but I Am Not a Freak.
-Consumers" Everyday Life Perspective on Healthful Eating."
-Appetite 53.3 (2009): 390-98.
-Print.
+Bouwman, Laura I., Hedwig Te Molder, Maria M. Koelen, and Cees M.J.
+Van Woerkum (2009), ‘I Eat Healthfully but I Am Not a Freak.
+Consumers’ Everyday Life Perspective on Healthful Eating’, Appetite 53.3 (2009): 390–98.

-Czarniawska, B. (1997).
-Narrating the organization: Dramas of institutional identity.
-University of Chicago Press.

-Deetz, S (2000), “Describing Differences in Approaches to Organization Science” in: Peter J. Frost, A.Y.
-Lewin, R.L.
-Daft (eds), Talking about Organization Sciences, Thousand Oaks

-Edwards, D. & J. Potter (2001), “Discursive Psychology” In: A. McHoul & M. Rapley (Eds.).
-How to analyse talk in institutional settings.
-A casebook of methods.
-London: Continuum International Publishing Group, pp. 12-14.
+Edwards, D. & J. Potter (2001), ‘Discursive Psychology’ in: A. McHoul & M. Rapley (eds.), How to analyse talk in institutional settings.
+A casebook of methods, Continuum International Publishing Group, London.